portofportlandgis/open-data/README.md

 # Port of Portland GIS Open Data

+Port of Portland GIS data is updated on weekly basis (every Monday at 11:59pm).
+Metadata for each dataset is provided below.

 ## Data Disclaimer

 Port of Portland geospatial data is gathered, maintained and primarily used for